Nanga Parbat (film): Plot

 They begin their expedition to Nanga Parbat, leaving for Pakistan where they first reach Rawalpindi, a city in the north of Pakistan.
 There, they have to convince the German Councilor for issuance of further fundings from the German government.
 They then begin their journey, first approaching their base camp, Rupal Flank, in Gilgit Baltistan province.
 Four men, including Reinhold and Günther, make their way on the mission.
 While they are climbing, they encounter cold weather, which harms them to a great extent.
 On their way to ascend, they are signaled by base camp for poor weather at the altitude of the peak.
 Reinhold decides not to change his mind and to follow the pursuit of his mission, thus convincing his brother and other team members to return to base camp, indeed saving their lives.
 Günther decides not to leave and to stay with his brother and to complete the mission.
 Both brothers succeed in ascending the summit of the mountain, where they plant their flag, in-spite of cold and heavy snowy weather at the summit.
 They decide to descend from the peak as soon as possible, as Günther is injured and is suffering, due to harsh weather and lack of food.
 On their way back, an avalanche occurs, killing Günther.
 Reinhold being dejected, makes his way down through the shorter way, which leads to the Diamir face of the peak, instead of taking way back to his base camp at Rupal flank.
 Meanwhile, the other two members reach their base camp claiming the death of Messner brothers.
 Their camp decides to return to Germany.
 Reinhold reaches the Diamir valley where he is rescued by the locals.
 From there, he walks to the Rupal Flank towards his base camp with his foot affected by frostbite.
 There, he is rescued by a Pakistan army officer, who takes him along with him and, on their way, they meet their team.

 The movie than shows Reinhold in a hospital in Innsbruck (Austria), and the movie ends with a scene showing the people gathering in a church, paying condolence to Reinhold and his parents for the death of Günther.

+Before the end credits begin to roll, viewers are informed that Günther’s body was discovered in 2005, offering further proof of Reinhold’s long-disputed story of the events.